aws-samples/aws-sync-proxy-redshift-users-app/README.md

 2. Athena Federation Query SDK lambda invoked.
 3. Parse out the callee ID.
 4. Go to Secrets Manager to get the proxy credentials.
-5. Connect to Redshift with proxy credentials.
+5. Connect to Amazon Redshift with proxy credentials.
-6. Query Redshift tables as a proxy user which has exact same privleges of the currently logged in user allowing table level access.
+6. Query Amazon Redshift tables as a proxy user which has exact same privleges of the currently logged in user allowing table level access.
 ```

 ### Prerequisites

 1. The [Amazon Athena Lambda JDBC Connector](https://github.com/awslabs/aws-athena-query-federation/tree/master/athena-jdbc) deployed in your AWS account
-2. The code to parse out the callee ID and build the JDBC connection with proxy credentials must be added to the Amazon Athena JDBC Connector code
-3. The `ConnectorUsersTable` must already be created in Amazon Redshift with below schema:
+2. The `ConnectorUsersTable` must already be created in Amazon Redshift with below schema:
    ```
    CREATE TABLE <ConnectorUsersSchema>.<ConnectorUsersTable> (
     corp_id varchar,